Hot Tub Therapy for Fibromyalgia

 What is the Effective Hydrotherapy for Fibromyalgia?

 Rheumatoid arthritis is a long-term disorder that causes widespread pain and stiffness in the muscles and joints.
-It is not yet known what causes fibromyalgia, but it is believed to involve changes in the way the brain and nervous system process pain signals.
+What causes fibromyalgia is not yet known, but it is believed to involve changes in the way the brain and nervous system process pain signals.

 There is no cure for migraine, but treatments can help control symptoms.
 One such treatment is hydrotherapy.